shockscript/spec/src/types/record.md

 ## Field order

-Due to sensitive field order, structural object types with equivalent fields but in different orders will be incompatible.
+Due to sensitive field order, record types with equivalent fields but in different orders will be incompatible.

 ## Compatibility

-Two structural object types are compatible only if either a\) one is used as a subset of another or b\) fields are equivalent and appear in the same order.
+Two record types are compatible only if either a\) one is used as a subset of another or b\) fields are equivalent and appear in the same order.

 ## Rest

-`...rest` components may appear, where `rest` must be another structural object type; the resulting type may be a subtype of `rest` depending on whether properties do not collide and there is only one rest component.
+`...rest` components may appear, where `rest` must be another record type; the resulting type may be a subtype of `rest` depending on whether properties do not collide and there is only one rest component.

 ```
 // A